formlio/forml/docs/dsl/schema.rst

 Schema Definition
 =================

 The schema definition API is the core part of the DSL.
-A schema is the virtual intermediary allowing to decouple data solutions (ForML projects) from physical data instances, and :ref:`linking each other <io-resolving>` directly only at runtime using selected :ref:`feed providers <feed>`.
+A schema is a virtual intermediary allowing to decouple data solutions (ForML projects) from physical data instances, and :ref:`linking each other <io-resolution>` directly only at runtime using selected :ref:`feed providers <feed>`.

 To become available to both :ref:`projects <project>` and :ref:`platforms <platform>`, schemas need to be published in form of :ref:`schema catalogs <io-catalog>`.